myTerminal/power-guard/README.md

 ### Compile from source

-    # Clone project to local workspace
+    # Clone project to the local workspace
     git clone https://github.com/myTerminal/power-guard.git

-    # Switch to project directory
+    # Switch to the project directory
     cd power-guard

     # Install with `make`